-If you're self-employed: Fill in the type of work you do and how much net income you'll get this month.
+If you're self-employed:

+Fill in the type of work you do and how much net income you'll get this month.
 Net income means the amount left over after you've taken out business expenses.
 The amount can be positive or negative.
-See the table of self-employment income deductions on page 9 of these instructions to find out what you can subtract from your gross income.
+See the list of self-employment income deductions on page 8 of these instructions to find out what you can subtract from your gross income.

-Deductions: List any of the deductions you're able to claim on your Schedule 1 of IRS form 1040.
+Deductions: List any deductions you're able to claim on your Schedule 1 of IRS Form 1040.

-PERSON 2

-Does PERSON 2 need health coverage?
+PERSON 2 (Page 4)

-Complete the whole page.
+Need health coverage?Complete the whole page.

-PERSON 2 doesn't need health coverage?
+Don't need health coverage?
 Complete items 1-10.